Broccoli2098/Broccoli2098/README.md

 I am a third-year student pursuing Electronics Engineering at IIT (BHU).
 Hailing from the vibrant city of Jaipur, Rajasthan, I am enthusiastic about exploring the fascinating world of programming and continuously expanding my skill set.

+🔭 I’m exploring new technologies and brushing up my existing skills

 👯 I’m looking to collaborate on exciting projects!

 📫 Mail me at: avani.jangid18@gmail.com